-Note that the Hero 7 and Session 5 require extremely good dampening in order to work with ReelSteady due to the more sensitive gyro, so it’s more hassle and less reliable.
+There are also the less popular options like the Session 5 and Hero 7.
+However these two cameras require extremely good dampening in order to work with ReelSteady due to the more sensitive gyro, so it’s more hassle and less reliable than the 6 and 8.
 However the Hero 7 has built-in Hypersmooth, so you don’t have to use Reelsteady.

 GoPro Camera Settings